Harassment and violence in the workplace – civilian employees

 I am a principal party or responding party in a workplace harassment or violence resolution process.
 How can I make sure I am kept informed?

-The supervisor, manager, or designated recipient must keep the principal party and the responding party (if involved) informed during the process.
-For more information, review the Workplace Harassment and Violence Prevention Interim Policy.
+The supervisor, manager, or designated recipients must keep the principal party and the responding party (if involved) informed during the process.
+For information about the workplace harassment and violence prevention reporting and resolution process, review the DAOD 5014-0, Workplace Harassment and Violence Prevention and the Workplace Harassment and Violence Prevention Policy Manual.

 For guidance on the Workplace Harassment and Violence Prevention (WHVP) Regulations, contact the WHVP Centre of Expertise by calling 1‑833‑451‑1604 or sending an e-mail to DesignatedRecipientHVP-DestinataireDesignedelaPHV@forces.gc.ca